Miirux/Miirux/README.md

 Computer Science Student | Web Developer
 ----------------------------------------

-I'm a computer science student with a flair for web development and a genuine passion for all things tech.
+I'm a software engineer student with a flair for web development and a genuine passion for all things tech.
 Constantly exploring the digital realm, I thrive on turning lines of code into engaging web experiences.
 I enjoy the creative process of bringing ideas to life.
 Let's connect and explore the exciting world of technology together!

 * 🌍  I'm based in Tangier, Morocco
 * ✉️  You can contact me at [omar.bensabih.elimrany@gmail.com](mailto:omar.bensabih.elimrany@gmail.com)